syk2021/devPortfolio/README.md

 ## Development in Progress (as of July 28)

-- **GitHub API & npm run deploy:** This portfolio was initially designed for GitHub Pages deployment, but issues of security arise from having a public repository host a project with GitHub API for GitHub Pages.
-This is currently being fixed.
+- **GitHub API & npm run deploy:** This portfolio was initially designed for GitHub Pages deployment, but the backend server for querying the API is still in development.
 - **Pagination**